muratk5n/thirdwave/en/README.md

 ---

-That average is the result of an in-house recipe; gives weight to indiidual polls according to recency, trustworthiness of the polling company (why include them if they are not trustworthy), their bias..
+That average is the result of an in-house recipe; gives weight to individual polls according to recency, trustworthiness of the polling company (why include them if they are not trustworthy), their bias..
 I've seen such approaches in analytics codes, they aren't usually robust, I wanted to rock'n roll so went for the raw source